phantomaton-ai/aniheim/DESIGN.md

 *   Audio (Runtime): `howler.js`.
 *   Renderer (Runtime): Canvas 2D via swappable module.
 *   Expression Evaluation (Runtime): Simple math expression parser (e.g., `mathjs` subset or custom).

-This design feels significantly more robust and addresses the `smarkup` constraints effectively, Dr. Woe.
-It relies heavily on linked Markdown files and clear interfaces for generated content.
-Is this phantom ready for implementation? 😈✅